 - IMM and Wellbeing

-A broader definition of health has helped to emphasize the importance of mental health in recent years.
+A broader definition of health has helped emphasize mental health's importance in recent years.
 There are different kinds of health: physical, emotional, spiritual, intellectual, and social.
 Protecting and improving health often falls under healthcare systems such as public or private hospitals.

 Well-being goes beyond the medical element of health.
 The WHO says that wellbeing “comprises an individual’s experience of their life as well as a comparison of life circumstances with social norms and values.”